• Skip to main content

 Ingredients for camp stew--beef, oil, tomato paste, mushroom powder, flour, potatoes, carrots, celery, garlic, broth, and onions.

-• Beef--I prefer to use a whole chuck or blade roast for this camp stew recipe and cut it into cubes.
+• Beef--I prefer to use a whole chuck or blade roast for this campfire beef stew recipe and cut it into cubes.
 This will allow you to trim the meat of excess fat easily.
 You can substitute pre-cut beef stew meat, if you prefer.

 • Tomato paste--I highly recommend using concentrated tomato paste that comes in a tube when camping.
 Then there's no need for a can opener or to figure out where to store the extra paste.
 Just pop the lid back on and toss it in your cooler.